SkrideOne/cx/rust_docs/RESTfull-api_handbook.md

-# Building High-Performance RESTful APIs in Rust (Nightly 1.90)
+# Building High‑Performance RESTful APIs in Rust (Nightly 1.91)

-Rust’s focus on memory safety, zero-cost abstractions and fearless concurrency make it an excellent choice for building modern web services.
-In 2025 the ecosystem around Rust’s nightly compiler (1.90) continues to mature; frameworks like Actix Web and Axum offer ergonomic APIs, while low-level building blocks such as Hyper provide fine-grained control.
+Rust’s focus on memory safety, zero‑cost abstractions and fearless concurrency make it an excellent choice for building modern web services.
+In 2025 the ecosystem around Rust’s nightly compiler (now at version 1.91) continues to mature; frameworks like Actix Web and Axum offer ergonomic APIs, while low‑level building blocks such as Hyper provide fine‑grained control.
+Nightly 1.91 also introduces subtle improvements such as guaranteed capacity for `Vec::with_capacity`【684066008670463†L134-L140】 and safe non‑pointer `std::arch` intrinsics【684066008670463†L134-L140】, which can benefit data processing inside APIs.
 This guide summarises best practices for designing and implementing RESTful APIs in Rust, with a focus on high quality, performance and maintainability.

 ---